 Today it is considered as one of the oldest stone structures built by man!
 And, the first time the Ancient Egyptians would attempt to use limestone!
 Zoser's Pyramid is built entirely of limestone, small bricks of limestone, and honestly, not of the best quality, and yet it has remained for more than 4700 years!
 It is simply mind-boggling!

 In the wall's southeastern area, is the entrance to the complex and most of what's through this door has been recently restored!
 At the end of the little hall is an illusion of two doors, swung open as if to welcome you in.
 The entrance leads you to a colonnade consisting of 40 columns.
 Each column is attached to the wall behind.
 This style is called engaged columns, and they were built to ensure that the ceiling was supported and there was no danger of collapse.
 In-between the columns, a large number of small rooms was created; the rooms once contained statues representing King Zoser as ruler of Upper and Lower Egypt.
-The long hypostyle (supported by columns) hall leads to an open courtyard, which was used by the King, to perform the rituals of the jubilee feast, called the Hep-Sed festival.
-One of the rituals performed by the Kings of Ancient Egypt to ensure that they are able to rule the country for the next 30 years.
-To the right of this open courtyard, Imhotep built a Temple known as the Hep-Sed Temple, so that the King would be able to practice this ritual in the afterlife.
+The long hypostyle (supported by columns) hall leads to an open courtyard, which was used by the king, to perform the rituals of the jubilee feast, called the Heb-Sed festival.
+One of the rituals performed by the kings of Ancient Egypt to ensure that they are able to rule the country for the next 30 years.
+To the right of this open courtyard, Imhotep built a temple known as the Heb-Sed Temple, so that the king would be able to practice this ritual in the afterlife.

-Next to the Step Pyramid complex, on the southern side, you will see the ruined Pyramid of King Unas, which dates back to the end of the 5th Dynasty.
-It was the first Pyramid were inscriptions wer found to be decorating the walls of the burial chamber!
-There are more than 700 incantations, which are supposed to help the dead King throughout the afterlife, and they are known as the Pyramid Texts.
-Unfortunately, the Pyramid has been closed for more than 6 years now.
+Next to the Step Pyramid complex, on the southern side, you will see the ruined Pyramid of King Unas, which dates back to the end of the 5th dynasty.
+It was the first pyramid where inscriptions were found to be decorating the walls of the burial chamber!
+There are more than 700 incantations, which are supposed to help the dead king throughout the afterlife, and they are known as the Pyramid Texts.
+The Unas pyramid is now opened to visit till 12:00 p.m. daily, after it has been closed for several years.

 Of all of Egypt's major tourist attractions, only one is at the...